Make a DIY family reunion centerpiece with Mod Podge Photo Transfer! A perfect rustic touch for gatherings, weddings, or home decor.

 Such is the nature of my creative process.

 The issue is that in this instance, my creative process had a deadline because of the date of the party.
-So what follows is a tutorial on how I made my family union centerpiece, along with tips on how to augment it to make your own version.
+So what follows is a tutorial on how I made my family reunion centerpiece, along with tips on how to augment it to make your own version.

 • 4 x 6′ piece of lumber cut to 36″ long